Swedish funding

 Vinnova is Sweden’s innovation agency.
 They help build Sweden's innovation capacity, and fund needs-driven research, thereby contributing to sustainable growth.

-Link to more information on Vinnova’s web page
+Link to more information on Vinnova’s web page.

 The Knowledge Foundation

-Link to more information on The Knowledge Foundation’s web page
+Link to more information on The Knowledge Foundation’s web page.

 Knut and Alice Wallenberg Foundation

-Link to more information on the web page of the Knut and Alice Wallenberg Foundation
+Link to more information on the web page of the Knut and Alice Wallenberg Foundation.

 Other Wallenberg foundations

-Link to more information on the web page of The Wallenberg Foundations
+Link to more information on SSF’s web page.

 The Ragnar Söderberg Foundation